-Susan holds a BA in Communications from UC Santa Barbara and an MBA with a concentration in strategic leadership from Dominican University.
+Susan holds a BA in Communications from UC Santa Barbara and an MBA with a concentration in strategic leadership from Dominican University of California.

-Leonard Weingarten has a rich history in developing, marketing, and managing a successful business, nonprofit and civic partnerships along with economic and workforce development programs.
+Leonard is a business and marketing consultant and has a rich history in developing, marketing, and managing successful business, nonprofit and civic partnerships along with economic and workforce development programs.

 During his decade with the San Rafael Chamber of Commerce, he recruited more than 1,000 new members and generated over $500,000 in revenue for which he was honored for his results and outstanding service.

 With the Small Business Development Center, he directed various marketing activities and managed a two-county youth entrepreneurial program that exceeded its goal by more than 700 percent.